CemGultekin1/TakeHome/README.md

 $$\text{min}_{w} ||Xw - y||_2^2 + \lambda ||w||_2^2$$

 Our feature selection algorithm learns feature selection mask $m$ and regularization parameter $\lambda$ jointly.
 For each $f = (m,\lambda)$ pair, we solve the normal equations on a train set and acquire an MSE (mean squared error) value on the test set.
 Below use subscript to indicate the corresponding submatrix or vector.
-In order to keep $\lamda$ scale invariant we multiply it with the maximum entry of $X^TX$ on the training set.
+In order to keep $\lambda$ scale invariant we multiply it with the maximum entry of $X^TX$ on the training set.

 $$(X_m^TX_m+s_X\lambda I)w_{f} = X_m^Ty$$
 $$s_X = \text{max}_{i,j} (X^TX)_{i,j},\quad (X,y) = D_{\text{train}}$$